Individual Consular Rights: Foreign Law and Practice

 According to their official compliance reports submitted to the UN Committee

-provide an advisement of consular rights upon detention and simultaneously with
+an advisement of consular rights upon detention and simultaneously with other

 For example, Latvia reported that: “Every foreigner who has been detained, including persons detained on the State border for more than three hours, is given the opportunity to contact the embassy of his/her country by telephone.”
 Estonia stated that “Upon detention the person will be informed of the right to contact consular representation.”

 In Bahrain, “if the arrested person is a foreigner, he has the right to communicate with his country’s embassy or embassy representative at the time of his arrest.... [and] the right not to talk about the charge without a lawyer being present....These rights are spelt out in the arrest form ”.